Diamond Multimedia: Viper

 The Viper line was Diamond's high-end offering.
 Initially it consisted of a graphics accelerator board for VLB or PCI that was a combination of two graphics chips.
 For non-GUI environments such as DOS, the original Viper used an Oak Technology OTI-087 display chip with its own 256 KB DRAM.
 This chip was rather slow and basic.
 The Viper SE card moved to a Weitek 5186 chip with 1 MB DRAM for non-GUI functions.
 For GUI environments such as Windows, the Viper cards used a Weitek graphics co-processor which accelerated many drawing functions and performed very well for its time.
 The original Viper used the Weitek P9000/P9001, while the Viper SE used a Weitek P9100, both lines equipped with 2-4 MB VRAM.
 The separate slow DOS chip was a problem for owners who played DOS games because these chips were quite slow and had limited and buggy VESA BIOS Extensions implementations.
 While the GUI accelerator was very capable, drivers from Diamond were rather buggy and were only revised a few times during the lifetime of the card.

 Towards the end of the 1990s, the Viper line consisted of NVIDIA-based graphics cards.
 The Diamond Viper V330 used the highly integrated RIVA 128 accelerator that featured very capable 2D, 3D and video acceleration.
 The later Diamond Viper V550 and V770 utilized the RIVA TNT and RIVA TNT2 accelerators which were evolutions of the RIVA 128.
+The Viper V730 was a cost-reduced version based on the NVIDIA Vanta chip and was commonly used in OEM computers, including systems from Compaq.

 In 1999, Diamond was acquired by S3 Graphics and became primarily a supplier of products based upon their graphics accelerator chips.
 The Diamond Viper II Z200 was based upon the S3 Savage 2000, a supposed NVIDIA GeForce 256 killer.
-Unfortunately the chip itself was not fully functional and the drivers were very buggy.
+The chip itself was not fully functional and the drivers were very buggy.